danielgtaylor/huma/docs/docs/features/cli.md

 ### Custom Commands with Options

-If you want to access your custom options struct with custom commands, use the [`huma.WithOptions(func(cmd *cobra.Command, args []string, options *YourOptions)) func(cmd *cobra.Command, args []string)`](https://pkg.go.dev/github.com/danielgtaylor/huma/v2#WithOptions) utitity function.
+If you want to access your custom options struct with custom commands, use the [`huma.WithOptions(func(cmd *cobra.Command, args []string, options *YourOptions)) func(cmd *cobra.Command, args []string)`](https://pkg.go.dev/github.com/danielgtaylor/huma/v2#WithOptions) utility function.
 It ensures the options are parsed and available before running your command.

 !!! info "More Customization"

-    You can also overwite `cli.Root().Run` to completely customize how you run the server.
+    You can also overwrite `cli.Root().Run` to completely customize how you run the server.
 Or just ditch the `cli` package altogether!

 ## App Name & Version